I have an appointment scheduled after September 30, 2023. Am I eligible to apply?

 What can the grant money be used for?

-The grant money is solely used toward the Washington University Division of Reproductive Endocrinology and Infertility (monitoring fees, egg retrieval) and/or Barnes Jewish Hospital charges (embryology, insemination, culture, transfer) related to an in vitro fertilization.
+The grant money is used toward the Washington University Division of Reproductive Endocrinology and Infertility (monitoring fees, egg retrieval) and/or Barnes Jewish Hospital charges (embryology, insemination, culture, transfer) related to an in vitro fertilization.
 The funds cannot be used toward the purchase of related medication, purchase of donor gametes, payment to gestational carriers or the purchase of eggs from an egg bank.

 Can the grant be used toward the cost of frozen embryo transfers?